Introduction

 GDB (the GNU Debugger) is the most important tool in your reverse engineering and binary exploitation kit.
 It lets you pause a running program at any point, inspect every register and memory address, modify values on the fly, and step through assembly one instruction at a time.
 If you can use GDB, you can understand any Linux binary, no matter how obfuscated the source.

 This guide walks through GDB from first principles, with a focus on the patterns that appear in picoCTF reverse engineering and binary exploitation challenges.
-By the end you will be comfortable with the GDB baby step series, GDB Test Drive, and the setup needed for format string and heap challenges.
+By the end you will be comfortable with the GDB baby step series, GDB Test Drive, the PIE bypass technique used in PIE TIME, and the setup needed for format string and heap challenges.

 GDB ships with most Linux distributions.
 On Ubuntu or Debian: